Debugging Test Failures Using Model Slicer

 6. Click Run.

 7. The new test results appear at the top of the Results and Artifacts pane.
-Right-click the result and select Expand All Under, so that you see the Baseline Criteria Result.
+Right-click the result and select Expand All Under, so that you see the Baseline Criteria Result and the Verify Statements.

 fuel signal to illustrate the debuging workflow.